Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/15-farrow_filter/README.md

 ### Setup and Initialization

-IMPORTANT: Before beginning the tutorial ensure you have installed Vitis™ 2025.2 software.
-Ensure you have downloaded the Common Images for Embedded Vitis Platforms from [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html).
+IMPORTANT: Install the Vitis 2025.2 software before starting the tutorial.
+Downloaded the Common Images for Embedded Vitis Platforms from [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html).

-Set the environment variable ```COMMON_IMAGE_VERSAL``` to the full path where you have downloaded the Common Images.
+Set the environment variable ```COMMON_IMAGE_VERSAL``` to the full path where you downloaded the Common Images.
 Then set the environment variable ```PLATFORM_REPO_PATHS``` to the value ```$XILINX_VITIS/base_platforms```.
 The remaining environment variables are configured in the top level Makefile.

 ### Hardware Emulation